keironchaudhry/property-andalucia-frontend/README.md

 ![am-i-responsive](/documentation/readme_images/design/am%20i%20responsive.png)

 Property Andalucia is a property marketplace platform designed for selling and buying property.
 It allows the user to create their own listings and sell their property.
 As a visitor you can also search for property using a variety of search filter methods.
 The users can register for the website as a seller or a buyer, and gain access to further features such as saving posts and following other users.
+It also contains a blog feature where users who are staff can published blog posts.

 This part of the project serves as the Frontend, created using React.js, which connects and interacts with the backend API through HTTP requests.